What are Red Flag Rules?

-The Red Flag Rules, under the Fair and Accurate Credit Transactions Act of 2003, demands businesses and organizations to create and implement an Identity Theft Prevention Program (ITTP).
-The Identity Theft Prevention Program (ITPP) can detect, prevent, and mitigate the red flags of identity theft.
+The Red Flag Rules, under the Fair and Accurate Credit Transactions Act of 2003 (FACTA), demands businesses and organizations to create and implement an Identity Theft Prevention Program (ITTP).
+The Identity Theft Prevention Program (ITPP) is designed to detect, prevent, and mitigate the red flags of identity theft.
+Organizations must ensure their written program is published and maintained in compliance with relevant federal guidelines, including those found in the Federal Register and the Code of Federal Regulations.

 Contents